Drexel women fall to No. 7 Delaware 59-43By DAVID GINSBURG, AP Sports Writer Sunday, Mar 11, 2012

 Kamile Nacickaite led Drexel with 16 points.
 The Dragons shot 30 percent, went 6 for 23 from 3-point range and were outrebounded 43-23.

 “We just got beat by a great team,” Dillon said.

 A great team with a very special player.

 “Elena’s tremendous,” Dillon said.
 “You can’t take anything away from what she’s capable of doing.
 She makes everyone around her great.”

-After missing 21 of 30 shots from the field in the first half, Delaware made its first seven tries after halftime to expand a four-point lead to 32-21.
-Delle Donne hit a 14-footer and a 3-pointer to fuel the 12-5 run.
+After missing 21 of 30 shots from the field in the first half, Delaware began the second half with a 12-5 run to go up 32-21.
+Delle Donne hit a 14-footer and a 3-pointer to fuel the surge.

-It was 36-27 before Carra connected from beyond the arc and Delle Donne made a layup for a 14-point lead.
+It was 36-27 before Blue Hens guard Lauren Carra connected from beyond the arc and Delle Donne made a layup for a 14-point lead.
 After Tyler Hale made two foul shots for Drexel, Delle Donne and Carra each made two at the line to make it 45-29 with 8:13 remaining.